PacificBiosciences/pbbioconda/.github/ISSUE_TEMPLATE/bug_report.md

 Which operating system and version are you using?

 **Package name**
 Which package / tool is causing the problem?
 Which version are you using, use `tool --version`.
 Have you updated to the latest version `conda update package`?
+Have you updated the complete env by running `conda update --all`?
+Have you ensured that your channel priorities are set up according to the bioconda recommendations at https://bioconda.github.io/#set-up-channels?

 **Conda environment**
 What is the result of `conda list`?
 (Try to paste that between [triple backticks](https://help.github.com/articles/creating-and-highlighting-code-blocks/).)